ShlomoRoss/Atomic_Projects/README.md

 **Project 5 - Password Generator**
  * When executed, the script will ask user their password preferences and then generate a random password

+**Project 6 - FizzBuzz**
+ * When executed, when the number is divisble by 3, the program will print Fizz.
+When the number is divisible by 5, the program will output Buzz.
+When the number is divisible by 3 and 5, the program will print FizzBuzz